RikkaApps/Riru/README.md

   Some JNI functions (`com.android.internal.os.Zygote#nativeForkAndSpecialize` & `com.android.internal.os.Zygote#nativeForkSystemServer`) is to fork the app process or the system server process.
   So we need to replace these functions to ours.
 This part is simple, hook `jniRegisterNativeMethods` since all Java native methods in `libandroid_runtime.so` is registered through this function.
   Then we can call the original `jniRegisterNativeMethods` again to replace them.

+## How hide Hide works?

+From v22.0, Riru provide a hide mechanism (idea from [Haruue Icymoon](https://github.com/haruue)), make the memory of Riru and module to anonymous memory to hide from "`/proc/maps` string scanning".

 ## Build